Refugees in Indonesia

 For more details about any individual's story, please click on the link.

 Romeo left Afghanistan when he was fifteen years old because, being a Hazara, he was automatically a target to kill.
-Now it has been five years and Romeo is still waiting in Indonesia, with no support from IOM...
+Now it has been many years and Romeo is still waiting in Indonesia, with no support from IOM...